rarmnsyah/rarmnsyah/README.md

 - 👋 Hi, Broahahahahh 🙋
 - 👀 I’m interested in Machine Learning!
 Forza ML
-- 🌱 I’m currently learning ml
+- 🌱 I’m currently learning ml and all of thing that would support my project
 - 📫 How to reach me, you can search me in instagram @rarmnysah or gmail rarmnsyah787@gmail.com

 ### Connect with me: